chirag2saraiya/TSAI-DeepVision-EVA4/pytorch-lambda-layer-deployment/README.md

-## Lamda layer deployment of pytorch,torchvision and Pillow

 # aws-lambda-deployment-with-serverless

 This repository contains example files on deploying pytorch based application to AWS Lambda using Serverless framework.
 For detailed explaination refer to this [blog](https://gaurav4664.medium.com/how-to-speed-up-aws-lambda-deployment-on-serverless-framework-by-leveraging-lambda-layers-623f7c742af4).